oitzujoey/colorLang/README.md

 # colorLang

-A Firefox extension to train users to read chromaconic (colored alphabet) text like latin text.
+A Firefox extension to train users to read chromaconic (colored alphabet) text as well as latin text.